 Former state employees who are reemployed within five (5) years of leaving state service will be granted all unused and unpaid sick leave credits they had at separation.
-If an employee is Unless otherwise required by applicable law, employees who are reemployed after retiring from state service, when the employee and cashing out their sick leave balance will not have leave reinstated at the time of rehire when they subsequently retires or diesretire or die, only unused sick leave accrued since the date of reemployment minus sick leave taken within the same period will be eligible for sick leave separation cash out, in accordance with 12.7 above.
+Unless otherwise required by applicable law, employees who are reemployed after retiring from state service and cashing out their sick leave balance will not have leave reinstated at the time of rehire when they subsequently retire or die, only unused sick leave accrued since the date of reemployment minus sick leave taken within the same period will be eligible for sick leave separation cash out, in accordance with 12.7 above.